Degenerate coupled-cluster theory: Conclusions and outlook

 For all excitation, ionization, and electron-attachment energies of one-, two-, and three-electron types considered in this study, $\Delta$CC including singles and doubles ($\Delta$CCSD) achieves the mean absolute errors of 0.08, 0.09, and 0.03 eV, respectively.
 This is compared with non-size-extensive CISD, which has the large errors of 1.6, 1.9, and $\infty$ eV, with ``$\infty$'' meaning that there are no roots.
 The widely used EOM-CCSD method displays much smaller errors of 0.13, 1.3, and $\infty$ eV, but its performance falls short of $\Delta$CCSD.
 The order of performance is, therefore, $\Delta$CC $>$ EOM-CC $>$ CI.

-The third-order $\Delta$MP method ($\Delta$MP3) has the same $O(n^6)$ scaling as $\Delta$CCSD, CISD, and EOM-CCSD and has the corresponding errors of 0.25, 0.43, and 0.18 eV, respectively, for one-, two-, and three-electron transitions, which are decent.
+The third-order $\Delta$MP method ($\Delta$MP3) has the same $O(n^6)$ scaling as $\Delta$CCSD, CISD, and EOM-CCSD and has the corresponding errors of 0.25, 0.43, and 0.18 eV, respectively, for one-, two-, and three-electron transitions, which are adequate.
 However, $\Delta$MP4 has the errors of 0.15, 1.5, and 0.28 eV, showing signs of divergence. $\Delta$MP theory is, therefore, hard to use in a predictive calculation that requires a converging series of approximations.
-Feynman--Dyson MBGF theory is even worse, guaranteed to converge at wrong limits for most satellite ionized or electron-attachment transitions.\cite{Hirata_PRA2024} The order of performance is $\Delta$CC $>$ $\Delta$MP $>$ MBGF, underscoring the importance of infinite diagram summation that turns $\Delta$MP into $\Delta$CC.
+Feynman--Dyson MBGF theory is even worse, guaranteed to converge at wrong limits for most satellite ionized or electron-attachment transitions.\cite{Hirata_PRA2024} The order of performance is $\Delta$CC $>$ $\Delta$MP $>$ MBGF, underscoring the importance of an infinite diagram summation in $\Delta$CC theory.

 The $\Delta$CCS method can be viewed as a projection HF theory for degenerate and nondegenerate references.
 In the general context, however, its practical utility seems limited because its accuracy is low.
-However, there are pieces of evidence and compelling theoretical arguments suggesting that it is more accurate than CIS, EOM-CCS, or Koopmans theorem for core ionizations and high-spin states, and thus can be a method of choice for these cases.
-It may also work well for electron affinities.
-A more systematic, larger-scale benchmark study is needed to reach a definitive conclusion.
+However, there are pieces of evidence and theoretical arguments suggesting that it is quantitative for core ionizations, high-spin states, and possibly electron affinities, and thus can be an extremely fast method of choice for such cases.
+However, a more systematic, larger-scale benchmark study is needed to reach a definitive conclusion.

 $\Delta$CC theory is a promising alternative to the popular, powerful, versatile EOM-CC theory with complementary pros and cons; it may even be a replacement of the latter in many applications.
 EOM-CC theory may be ideally suited for simulations of one-photon absorption/emission spectra and various one-particle properties.
-Its trial-vector algorithms are exceedingly robust and efficient. $\Delta$CC theory seems generally and considerably more accurate for a wide range of electronic configurations and transitions.
-It should be able to reuse the formalisms for analytical derivatives and properties as well as their optimized algorithms of the well-established single-reference CC methods.
+Its trial-vector algorithms are robust and efficient.
+On the other hand, $\Delta$CC theory is considerably more accurate for a wide range of electronic configurations and transitions.
+It should be able to reuse highly optimized formalisms and algorithms of the well-established single-reference CC methods for the ground states.
 Our pilot implementations have revealed only slightly more frequent convergence difficulties of the iterative solution algorithm of the amplitude equations.